The Potteries Prize for Flash Fiction 2019!

 - Entries must not have been previously published in print or online or won a prize.

 - Authors must be 16 or over at the time of the event.

 - Poetry and children’s fiction will not be accepted.

 - Stories must be suitable for reading at a family event, so please be mindful of language or themes that could offend or be unsuitable.

 - Stories must be between 100 and 350 words (excluding the title).

 - Entries can be on any theme or subject but must be written in English for adult readers.

-- Stories can be submitted by email to email@example.com by directly to the City Central Library, Bethesda Street, Hanley, Stoke-on-Trent ST1 3RS marked for the attention of Emma George.
+- Stories can be submitted by email to email@example.com or directly to the city library, for the attention of Emma George, Bethesda Street, Hanley, Stoke-on-Trent ST1 3RS.

 - Although submissions are judged ‘blind’, no relatives of the Potteries Prize organiser, administrator or judges may submit.